shahzadnaeem/g213_colours/README.md

 A Rust version of [G213Colors](https://github.com/SebiTimeWaster/G213Colors)

+See Commands section below for supported commands.

+The last successful command is saved to `~/.g213-cols.json`.
+This will be used if `g213-cols` is called subsequentlt called with no arguments.
+This allows the state of the keyboard to be quickly restored.

 ## Installing

-This utility needs to be run as root to access the G213 keyboard via USB.
+As `g213-cols` needs to be run as root to access the G213 keyboard via USB, the following steps need to be followed to install it correctly.

-You will need to ensure you have `sudo` access for some of the following commands.
+You will need to ensure you have set up `sudo` access for some of the following commands.

-- Step 1 - Installing
+- Step 1 - Installing - standard cargo step
   - `cargo install --path .` will install `g213-cols` in `~/.cargo/bin`
 - Step 2 - Creating a `setuid root` version
-  - NOTE: We need to copy the utility to a different location.
-Otherwise further `cargo install` steps will fail.
+  - NOTE: `g213-cols` must be copied to and run from a different location.
+Otherwise further `cargo install` steps may fail.
   - Copy the above `g213-cols` binary to a location in your `PATH` - eg `~/bin`
     - `sudo cp ~/.cargo/bin/g213-cols ~/bin`
+    - `sudo strip ~/bin/g213-cols`
     - `sudo chown root.root ~/bin/g213-cols`
     - `sudo chmod u+s ~/bin/g213-cols` - now this command will run as `root`